-- □ Please note that many externship students will not have taken Legal Profession yet -- do not assume they understand more than the basic principles covered by the "three C's" (conflicts, confidentiality, & competence) discussed above. - □ Please review Model Rules of Professional Conduct 5.1 and 5.3 on supervising subordinates. - □ Visit the Helpful Resources section of this manual for more detailed information.
+Please note that many externship students will not have taken Legal Profession yet -- do not assume they understand more than the basic principles covered in by the "three C's" above.

+□ Please review Georgia Professional Conduct Rules 5.1 and 5.3 on supervising subordinates.

+Visit the Helpful Resources section of this manual for more detailed information.